swaingotnochill/OpenAlgo/README.md

 # OpenAlgo
-A compilation of all algorithms under one roof.
+A compilation of algorithms in c++.